 I don’t judge in my office.
 Smoking works for you…until it doesn’t.
 Typically when people call me for help to become smoke-free it’s because the habit is no longer working for them.
 It’s a relationship that has run its course.
 It’s time to say good-bye.
 The habit IS NOT larger than you.
-YOU are in charge and when you decide it’s time to move forward in your life free from the old habit, then you can.
+You are in charge and when you decide it’s time to move forward in your life free from the old habit, then you can.

 The greatest fear is having urges or cravings.
 This is the greatest fear but in my experience, not the greatest challenge.
 It’s the transition between the identity of being a smoker versus being a non-smoker that sets up a period of confusion about what you are.
 You may be not smoking, but not recognizing yourself as a non-smoker until you haven’t been smoking for a period of time.
-In this “no mans land” of identity you set yourself up to challenge this new identity of a non-smoker.
+In this “no man’s land” of identity you set yourself up to challenge this new identity of a non-smoker.

-In hypnosis you will say so long to any urges or cravings that travel with the habit of tobacco and shorten this gap of identity so you no longer need to challenge yourself.
+In hypnosis, you will say so long to any urges or cravings that travel with the habit of tobacco and shorten this gap of identity so you no longer need to challenge yourself.

 My program: The first session is a two-hour appointment.
 We will focus on the physical component of smoking.
 I will go over several techniques to deal with any urges or cravings and explain how the conscious and unconscious minds process data differently.
-We will spend about an hour in hypnosis, defining for the unconscious your goal to be tobacco free, letting go of the old habit and acknowledging yourself as a non-smoker.
+We will spend about an hour in hypnosis, defining for the unconscious your goal to be tobacco-free, letting go of the old habit and acknowledging yourself as a non-smoker.

 The second session is an hour appointment.
 We’ll deal with anything that may have happened between the first session and this session.
-Then we will focus on anchoring and reinforcing positive emotional resources so you don’t go back to the old habit when stressors show up in your life.
+Then we will focus on anchoring and reinforce positive emotional resources so you don’t go back to the old habit when stressors show up in your life.